unpredictabledao/.github/profile/README.md

 A DAO of unbiased, unpredictable, on-chain randomness

 **Currently, there are very few to no participant in the DAO, we suggest you to deploy the contracts on your own to try it out**.
-Resources about this can be found at https://github.com/unpredictabledao/unpredictabledao-contracts
+Resources about this can be found at https://github.com/unpredictabledao/unpredictabledao-contracts.
+Tutorials on deploying contracts to ICE's Arctic Testnet, Acala's Mandala Testnet and Astar's Shibuya Testnet are also there.

 ## Links